LorenzoCoronati/local-docker/README.local-docker.md

 #### Skeleton

-If your project is not Skeleton based, delete `*.skeleton.yml` -files.
-If you are applying Local docker on a Skeleton based project, replace docker-sync.yml with dockers-sync.skeleton.yml and docker-compose.yml with docker-compose.skeleton.yml.
+If you are applying Local-docker on a Skeleton based project, replace `docker-sync.yml` with `dockers-sync.skeleton.yml` and `docker-compose.yml` with `docker-compose.skeleton.yml`.

 ### Daily usage